 Natalia Stewart graduated from Chapman University in 2016 with a B.S. in Mathematics and a B.A. in Psychology.
 She is now pursuing her M.S. degree in Data and Computational Sciences and works in the MLAT Lab, where she is able to merge her knowledge of Autism with her skills in computational science to assist those affected by the disorder.
 Natalia has also been selected to work with Chapman’s School of Pharmacy, using various machine learning techniques and statistical analyses to provide beneficial information about the program and its students.
 Natalia spends her free time hanging out with her fur-child Petey and wedding planning!

-Haley Anderson is in her first year of studying computer science at Chapman University.
+Haley Anderson is in her second year of studying computer science at Chapman University.
 She is also in the honors program and a member of greek life.
 Haley is extremely passionate about human rights and community service and loves being able to help people.
 In her free time she enjoys watching TV and acting.

 Cristiano Firmani is a sophmore attending Chapman University.
 Having been interested in computers for many years, he continues to focus on the field by majoring in Software Engineering.
 He also understands that a passion for computers requires funding and business skills; therefore, he is pursuing a minor in Business Administration.
 He is incredibly passionate about the field he is in and is thrilled to have the opportunity to learn more about it.
 Outside of studies, he loves playing soccer, surfing, snowboarding and learning about new software to toy with.